-GOVERNANCE REGIONAL COOPERATION
+13. GOVERNANCE REGIONAL COOPERATION

-13.2.2 Attend regional training opportunities and report back to the appropriate committees.
+13.3.2 Attend regional training opportunities and report back to the appropriate committees.

-Regional opportunities for training and workshops can expand the capacity of Arrowsic's community members and provide connections to other municipalities and service providers.
+Regional opportunities for training and workshops can expand the capacity of Arrowsic and provide connections to other municipalities and service providers.

 Assign a member of the ACRC to regularly check the event pages of these organizations, sign up for email lists and newsletters, and include these opportunities in Town announcements.